 The World Food Programme (WFP) calls it the Ilyushin 76.
 In Ganyiel, Unity State of South Sudan, the local community calls it gwad in reference to its big wings.
-What both agree on is that it is a plane that drops food.
+What both words convey are a plane that drops food from the sky.

 For 7-year-old Peter Mabor, the gwad has dropped food to his family so many times that he knows how to make a model version of it out of mud.